Camping & the Outdoors!

 The best thing about Camp C.S.
 Klaus is that it is completely a space for the community, by the community.
 Almost all maintenance at Camp C.S.
 Klaus is completed by volunteers!
 Volunteers come out to the camp grounds almost every weekend of the year to help repair old buildings, trails, preserve the landscape, and maintain the facilities and equipment.
 Many community groups use Camp C.S.
 Klaus for picnics, camping, or family events.
 The gates are hardly ever closed and you can generally find one or two people fishing by the lake or using its trails to jog on.

-Camp Burton is a smaller property located just west of Durango, IA.
-This property is only open to Scouting units within the Northeast Iowa Council.
+Camp Burton is located just west of Durango, IA.
+This property has a small and large cabin and is only open to Scouting units within the Northeast Iowa Council.
 Camp Burton gives in-council units a place to camp throughout the year, not just in the summer.

 All reservations must be made through the Council Service Center at least two weeks prior to arrival date to clear calendar.
-All reservations must include a completed reservation form and the $20/weekend fee before they will be considered.
-A form must be turned in for each weekend requested.
-The keys and fire extinguisher must be picked up by 5:00 p.m. on Friday and returned by the following Tuesday.
-View the reservation form and more details on the rules and regulations of staying at Camp Burton.
+All reservations must be made utilizing the online reservation system.
+The keys and fire extinguisher need to be picked up by 5:00 p.m. on Friday and returned by the following Tuesday.
+View the Camp Burton and Camp C.S.
+Klaus Unit Weekend Camping Guidebook on the rules and regulations of staying at Camp Burton.
 Thank you.